Help For Family Law Matters

 What is the difference between legal custody and physical placement?

 If you have legal custody, you make all the decisions on major life issues.
 It is presumed that the parties will jointly share legal custody and will equally participate in making major decisions for their minor child(ren).
-Some of the major decisions include: marriage, entry into the military, non-emergency medical treatment, education and religion.
-There are specific situations which may allow one party or the other to be awarded sole legal custody, including, but not limited to, if there was domestic abuse or other physical/sexual abuse present or if there was an inability for the parents to communicate.
+Some of the major decisions include marriage, entry into the military, nonemergency medical treatment, education and religion.
+There are specific situations that may allow one party or the other to be awarded sole legal custody, including, but not limited to, if there was domestic abuse or other physical/sexual abuse present or if there was an inability for the parents to communicate.

 How does the court determine child support?